Over the last week several sources have reported rumours concerning Renault’s current Formula E status.

-The two manufacturers, who have been closely working together since 1999, are believed to be considering a rearrangement of their respective motorsport programs on an international scale.
+The two manufacturers have been closely working together since 1999, and are believed to be considering a rearrangement of their respective motorsport programs.

-It’s believed the change would take place so the French outfit can focus solely on their F1 project and pass over their FE assets to their Japanese counterparts for them to communicate their desired attributes of sportiness and technologic advancement.
-This move would also allow Nissan to rebuild their reputation within Motorsport.
+It’s believed the change would take place so the French outfit can focus solely on their F1 project and pass over their Formula E assets to their Japanese counterparts.

 Nico Prost may also struggle to retain his seat, being outperformed significantly by Buemi who has claimed five wins out of six this season.
-In comparison, Prost has failed to finish on the podium.
+In comparison, Prost has failed to finish on the podium this season.

 Nissan are likely to include a home-grown driver in its line-up, in the same way other manufacturers such as Jaguar and Audi in their respective line-ups, in addition to Renault’s inclusion of Prost.